gatsbyjs/gatsby/docs/docs/browser-support.md

 ## Polyfills

 Gatsby uses the ES6 Promise API.
 As some older browsers don't support this, Gatsby includes by default a Promise polyfill.
-If you would like to provide your own promise implementation, you can set `polyfill` to `false` in your `gatsby-config.js`:
+If you would like to provide your own Promise polyfill, you can set `polyfill` to `false` in your `gatsby-config.js`:

 ```
 module.exports = {